Camp Yavneh

 Camp Yavneh (מחנה יבנה) is a 65-acre residential Jewish summer camp in Northwood, New Hampshire.
 It was established in 1944 by the Boston Hebrew Teacher College under the leadership of Louis and Leah Hurwich, initially as a Hebrew study camp.
+The current director for summer 2026 is Yair Cohen.

 Yavneh is accredited by the American Camp Association.
 It offers children aged 8–17 a camp environment where Jewish values and activities are emphasized.
 The camp is not affiliated with one religious movement, considering itself K'lal Yisrael (lit. 'all Jews are one').

-Divisions (אדות)
+Divisions (עידות)

-The whole camp is divided into age groups (אדות):
+The whole camp is divided into age groups (עידות):